Saturday 7 April 2018

 All equipment will be provided.
 It is advisable to wear layers as the Mill can be a cool place to work.

 £45 per person, including tuition, materials and coffees and teas.
+Please let the Museum know in advance any special dietary requirements.
+The Museum café will be open for further refreshments.

 Please read our terms and conditions before booking.